pranshuchittora/stockpi/README.md

 StockPi is a RaspberryPi based real-time stock price monitoring system powered by [Finnhub's API](https://finnhub.io/)

-## Motivation
+## Motivation 👨‍💻

-I am a huge stock market enthusiast and monitoring stock prices in realtime requires a dedicated device.
+I am a huge stock market enthusiast and monitoring stock prices in realtime requires a dedicated device (which I don't wanna block just for this purpose).
 So I decided to make it fun and intuitive by using a Raspberry Pi rusting in my cupboard :)

 ![Demo Gif](./docs/demo.gif)

-## Getting up and running
+## Getting up and running 🏃‍♂️

 ### Hardware